bx-lr/ps_obf_ml/README.md

         '-isnot' : the objects are not the same type
 ```

-2. add features for labeled data (obfuscate the scripts...)
+2. add 'obfuscation' features for labeled data (obfuscate the scripts with the frameworks below, reprocess files, update data set).
-- obfuscation based features (do in different file once dataset has been generated)
     - is obfuscated 0/1 <----- todo
     - obfuscator name <------ todo (script to generate obfuscated samples from)
 ```text